 North of Longview, Washington, and along the coast, only the hardiest pepper varieties will grow in cloches or greenhouses…

 Source: Growing Vegetables West of the Cascades, by S. Solomon, 2000, p.
 210, 236.

-Oregon State University has a great webpage about growing peppers in the Northwest.
+Oregon State University has an article entitled "Spice Up Your Garden with the Perfect Pepper" with a link to a guide to growing peppers in the Northwest.

 Link to this record only (permalink)

 Didn't find an answer to your question?
 Ask us directly!

 We are continually adding new questions, so be sure to keep coming back.

 June 24 2013 12:55:25